Daniele Rugani: Style of play

 Rugani is a tall, tactically versatile, and physically strong centre-back, who is good in the air, both defensively and offensively.
 He is known in particular for his anticipation, intelligence, and marking ability, despite his lack of notable pace or mobility.
 He is also considered to be a correct player, who often avoids committing to challenges, preferring to restrict his opponents through his positioning.
 Due to his confidence in possession, he is capable of playing the ball out from the back-line.
 Regarded as one of the most promising young Italian players of his generation, in 2015, he was named one of the best players in the world born after 1994, by Don Balón.

 Personal life

+Rugani has been in a relationship with Italian journalist Michela Persico since 2015; the couple have a son together born in September 2020.

 On 11 March 2020, it was announced that Rugani tested positive for COVID-19, while being asymptomatic, amid its pandemic in Italy.
 He became the first reported player in Serie A to have tested positive for COVID-19.